 Taxable income is the amount used by the IRS to calculate how much you owe in taxes on the income you generated (minus all deductions).
 If you have a negative taxable income, it is counted as a zero taxable income.
-The IRS does not give a tax refund for having a negative taxable income.
+The IRS does not provide an income tax refund amount for having a negative taxable income.
 Having a negative taxable income is not bad; it simply means that you have no tax liability.
 No tax liability means you owe zero taxes unless you are self employed and owe FICA taxes.
 The FICA taxes are calculated below the taxable income line.

 There are ways to maximize a refund, even if you have a negative taxable income.
 If there are certain items listed as tax deductions that are eligible for tax credits, such as education credits, then it may make more sense to change them into tax credits so that you can receive money back from the IRS.
 The IRS will give money back to a taxpayer in the case the tax payer has no tax liability but does have tax credits.

-Let us say that you have a negative $5,000 taxable income, and your tuition and fees deduction was $5,000.
-In this example, you you would not receive anything back for that tuition and fees deduction.
+Suppose you have a negative $5,000 taxable income, and your tuition and fees deduction was $5,000.
+In this example, you you would not receive anything back in terms of an income tax refund amount for that tuition and fees deduction.
 It is possible, however, to claim a different education tax break in the form of a tax credit.
 The IRS will then send money back to the tax payer, even with a negative taxable income.
-Education credits available include the American Opportunity Credit, Hope Credit and Lifetime Learning Credit.

 Considering Future Strategies